Geiranger

 Geiranger is a small tourist village in Sunnmøre region of Møre og Romsdal county in the western part of Norway.
-It is located in Stranda Municipality at the head of the Geirangerfjorden, which is a branch of the large Storfjorden.
+It is located in Stranda Municipality and at the end of the Geirangerfjorden, which is a branch of the large Storfjorden.
 The nearest city is Ålesund.
 Geiranger is home to spectacular scenery, and has been named the best travel destination in Scandinavia by Lonely Planet.
 Since 2005, the Geirangerfjord area has been listed as a UNESCO World Heritage Site.

-Norwegian County Road 63 passes through the village and the Geiranger - Hellesylt Ferry stops at the village too.
+Norwegian County Road 63 passes through the village and the Geiranger–Hellesylt Ferry stops at the village too.
 Geiranger Church is the main church for the village and surrounding area.
 The 0.34 km2 village had a population (2023) of 215 and a population density of 632 PD/km2.
 Since 2000, the population and area data for this village area has not been separately tracked by Statistics Norway.

 Geiranger is under constant threat from landslides from the mountain Åkerneset into the fjord.
 A collapse would cause a megatsunami that could destroy the village of Geiranger.
 For this reason, sirens have been installed to warn residents if a landslide should occur.

 Name

 The Old Norse form of the name was Geirangr.
-The suffix angr (which means "fjord") is a common element in Norwegian place names (such as Hardanger and Varanger).
+The suffix angr (which can mean "fjord") is a common element in Norwegian place names (such as Hardanger and Varanger).
 The first element could be the plural genitive of the Old Norse word geiri (which means "a piece of land" or "a field in a mountain side") which is related to the Middle English word gore (meaning a "spear-shaped piece of land").
 This would then refer to the several small farms and fields lying in the steep mountain sides around the fjord (such as Knivsflå and Skageflå).